 Hey service providers – this one is for you!

-Want to know how I got booked out with web design clients months and months in advance?
+Want to know how I got booked out with web design clients 6 months in advance?

 I didn’t do Facebook ads or webinars, I didn’t promote my services on social media.
 I didn’t even have an email list.

-For almost four years I just blogged my little heart out, sharing tons of tips and advice, and clients came to ME.
+For almost FOUR years I just blogged my little heart out, sharing tips and advice and showing off my projects, and clients came to ME.
 It worked so well I started referring to my blog as my big marketing machine.

-Even though it seems like it sometimes, blogging isn’t just for infopreneurs and influencers.
+Even though it seems like it sometimes is, blogging isn’t just for infopreneurs and influencers.
 It can actually be a valuable marketing tool if you provide services as well.

 - It’s a great way to boost your site in search engine results

 - Gives potential clients an idea of what it’s like to work with you

 - Builds your authority in your industry